karliuka/m2.Breadcrumbs/README.md

 # Magento2 Breadcrumbs

-Add breadcrumbs to any page.
+Extension add breadcrumbs to pages in Magento 2 that by default do not have breadcrumbs.

 <img alt="Magento2 Breadcrumbs" src="https://karliuka.github.io/m2/breadcrumbs/account.png" style="width:100%"/>